realA10001986/VSR/Electronics/LED Display/README.md

 <img src="img/i2cbp1.jpg">

-The connection between the PCBs can be using a pin header/socket (11 pins, 2mm pitch), or soldered using a pin header long enough to keep a distance between the PCBs.
+The PCBs are connected by a pin header/socket (11 pins, 1 row, 2mm pitch).
+Alternatively, they could be soldered using a pin header long enough to keep a distance between the PCBs.

 <img src="img/combo.jpg">